 Why does this matter?
 Because my review comes from the place of someone with chronic health issues and will tend to be informed from that perspective.
 I hope it will be of use to everyone, but I think it will be especially useful to anyone suffering from chronic pain.

 Fluidstance is an Apple-esque company.
 They don’t make a lot of products but what they do make is top notch in quality and you know this from the moment the box arrives at your door.
 It is a bit like unpacking an iPhone back in the day before everyone else caught on to how presentation could really affect consumer’s buying decisions.

-Inside is a nice sack into which one can insert The Level (to keep it from getting scuffed, wet when raining, etc. I suppose).
+Inside is a nice sack into which one can insert The Level (I suppose to keep it from getting scuffed, wet when raining, etc.).
 Then there is The Level itself.
 It is beautiful with a nicely finished bamboo top and a sturdy aluminum base (I know, sturdy is not the first word that comes to mind when someone mentions aluminum, but this is not your soda can’s aluminum!).

-Fluidstance positions itself as an eco-friendly company, something which is especially popular these days, but they don’t just say this.
+Fluidstance positions itself as an eco-friendly company, something which is especially popular these days, but they aren’t just saying a popular slogan to gain customers.
 Check their website and you’ll see that the use of bamboo for the wood was chosen because of it’s abundance and renewable nature.
 The base is recycled aluminum made in a solar-powered facility.
 Even the finish was chosen due to its low emissions.